 Afterwards puree the beans.
 Then add sugar, season with salt and finally drizzle with oil.
 Stir well and cook for another 2 minutes.

-Looking for more Namibian recipes
+Looking for more African vegan recipes

-Namibian black-eyed beans puree (Oshingali, Vegan)
+Namibian black-eyed bean puree (Oshingali, Vegan)

 Equipment